RoadsideThoughts

 Communities Also Named Highfield ...

-We found eight communities that share the name Highfield.
+We found eight communities that are also named Highfield.

-There is one other community in Maryland which is also named Highfield.
+There is one other community in Maryland that is also named Highfield.

-Beyond Maryland, we know of another seven communities that are located throughout in the United States and Canada.
+Beyond Maryland, we know of seven communities that are located in the United States and Canada.
 Of these seven communities, four are located in the United States and four are in Canada.

 • Communities Located In Maryland ...